Football Incomplete Pass

 Incomplete passes are some of the most frustrating aspects of the game of football, both for players and fans alike.
 Everyone wants to see their team or teammates catching the ball and marching down the field to score points, but oftentimes, players miss a catch, or they do not control the ball enough for it to count as a catch.
 So what is an incomplete pass?
 How do you determine whether a pass is incomplete?
 What’s the difference between an incomplete pass and a fumble?
 Below, we will go over all the details.

 What is an Incomplete Pass in Football?

-An incomplete pass in football is a pass that hits the ground, is thrown out of bounds, is not caught by a receiver, or the receiver does not maintain control of the ball.
-When a pass is ruled incomplete, the ball is dead and the next down will be played.
+An incomplete pass in football is a pass that hits the ground, goes out of bounds, is not caught by a receiver, or cannot be controlled by the receiver.
+When a pass is ruled incomplete, the ball is dead, and the next down will be played.
 Spiking the ball is an incomplete pass.